 - Are events on the stand allowed?

-- when consuming food and drink at tables on exhibition stands or in catering service areas inside the building.
+- when consuming food and drinks at tables on exhibition stands or in catering service areas inside the building.

 - If the minimum distance is not observed, personal contacts must be compensated by suitable physical barriers (e.g. perspex screens).